 We can help you determine next steps.

-Mikayla is our Clinical Coordinator with a degree in Psychology and Special Education from James Madison University in Virginia.
-Mikayla takes care of all of the daily clinical operations in addition to supporting the curriculum design of the Smart ALEC Curriculum.
+Mikayla is our Program Director, overseeing ongoing curriculum development and all of our Educator Support programs including our signature SMARTER Intervention program.
+She has a degree in Psychology and Special Education from James Madison University in Virginia.
 Mikayla has an extensive history supporting students with special education needs during her time at JMU.
 She is passionate about giving students everything they need to be successful and absolutely loves spending time supporting students so that they can feel confident in their abilities.
 Students love spending time with Mikayla as she is engaging and can always find a way to make learning fun.